meerapatelmd/mOMOP/README.md

 status](https://www.r-pkg.org/badges/version/mOMOP)](https://CRAN.R-project.org/package=mOMOP)
 <!-- badges: end -->

-The goal of mOMOP is an ontology that crosswalk the [Minimal Common Oncology Data Elements (mCode)](https://mcodeinitiative.org/) with the OMOP Vocabularies. mCode and the mCode Initiative provides a common data language and model for data exchange between entities while the OMOP Vocabularies integrate data elements into the OMOP Common Data Model to serve analytics use cases.
+The goal of mOMOP is to crosswalk the [Minimal Common Oncology Data Elements (mCode)](https://mcodeinitiative.org/) with the OMOP Vocabularies. mCode and the mCode Initiative provides a common data language and model for data exchange between entities while the OMOP Vocabularies integrate data elements into the OMOP Common Data Model to serve analytics use cases.
+A crosswalk using the terminology service will bridge the gap between data interoperability and analytical application.

 ## Installation